bgruening/docker-galaxy-stable/README.md

 ## Running on an external cluster (DRM)  <a name="Running-on-an-external-cluster-(DRM)" />[[toc]](#toc)

 ### Basic setup for the filesystem  <a name="Basic-setup-for-the-filesystem" /> [[toc]](#toc)

+#### The easy way
+The easiest way is to create a /export mount point on the cluster and mount the container with /export:/export.

+#### Not using the /export mount point on the cluster.
-The docker container sets up all its files on the /export directory, but this directory does not exist on the cluster filesystem.
+The docker container sets up all its files on the /export directory, but this directory may not exist on the cluster filesystem.
 This can be solved with symbolic links on the cluster filesystem but it can also be solved within the container itself.

 In this example configuration the cluster filesystem has a directory `/cluster_storage/galaxy` which is accessible for the galaxy user in the container (UID 1450) and the user starting the container.